-After years of building navigation menus, below are what we have learned before deciding that.
+After years of building navigation menus, below are what we have learned:

 1. Maybe save time